-Zigzag Old Time Campout 2017 Workshops
+Zigzag Old Time Campout 2021 Workshops

-2017 Zigzag Old Time Workshop Schedule
+2021 Zigzag Old Time Workshops

 All are welcome to come and jam!
 We will play some common old time tunes, as well as the tunes taught at the kids’ fiddle workshop.
 Participants will be encouraged to suggest and lead tunes, and those who don’t know a tune will be given ideas for playing along.
 Grown ups who can play backup instruments (guitar, banjo, uke, etc) are also encouraged to join in.